 Kolkati is founded by Kate de Lord and Jack Hogarth, who both fell in love with India’s food scene during their 5 months of adventures there and decided to bring Kolkata’s street food staple back to London.
 You can choose from your pick of masala chicken or paneer, and enjoy it wrapped in freshly made flaky paratha alongside a range of zingy condiments.

 Meat Point is an Argentinian smoked steak stall located within the Camden Stables Market.
 Argentinian BBQ follows the principle of cooking slow & low and the steaks at Meat Point are cooked for up to 12 hours to achieve the desired tenderness and flavours.
 You get to enjoy it in the form of a steak sandwich, steak salad, or steak & chips.

 It’s all about that crispy Bang Bang Chicken, chow mein noodles, and katsu curries at Wok Boy.
 Expect loaded boxes of saucy noodles and fried crispy chicken, freshly made by order from their blistering hot wok.
 If you don’t fancy chow mein, you can opt for chips as well and have it doused with sriracha sauce.

-You can’t go wrong with a fresh soft & fluffy naan wrap.
 At Roti House, the naan is freshly made straight out of the clay oven and you can choose from the likes of tandoori chicken, malai chicken, lamb seekh kebab, or paneer masala as your filling.